WimWidgets/icomoon-awesome/README.md

 * Select your Icomoon `style.css` from the file input.
 * Click convert.
 ### LESS
-The converter will create a zip package with a the Font Awesome LESS files in the output directory.
+The converter will create a zip package with a the Font Awesome LESS files in an output directory.
 You will also be prompted for a download of the zip package.

 Use the LESS files in your project by dropping them in a directory (icomoon for example).
 Create the following import statement in your LESS file.
 ```less